-1. Remember, we do not have mouse to use on a mobile screen – Mobile App Web App
+1. Remember, we do not have a mouse to use on a mobile screen

-2. Size matters for mobiles too
+2. Size matters for mobile apps

 Not only the content but other design elements are also in question here.
-Just imagine a situation, where you might come across an app which offers you to click a button which is too small to be clicked by your fat fingers or may be that the button is sitting on a corner, hiding behind your mobile cover’s edge.
+Just imagine a situation, where you might come across an app which offers you to click a button that is too small to be clicked by your fat fingers or maybe that the button is sitting on a corner, hiding behind your mobile cover’s edge.
 So be aware while placing such “Click to Action” items.

 3. User experience is most important to keep him connected – Mobile App Web App